AI Storage (The AI Storage Solutions You Need For Complex Data)

 Not only must AI applications have large volumes of data on hand to function, but also that data must be accessible through rapid, reliable, and scalable storage solutions.
 Hence the invention of AI storage, or data storage tailored explicitly to machine learning and AI workloads.

-Such storage must include a few critical features to function as a component of AI workloads effectively:
+Such storage for AI must include a few critical features to function as a component of AI workloads effectively:

 While this list isn’t exclusive, the combination of effective storage management, cost management, and scalability are the foundation for AI storage.